cstaelen/oakhz-diy-pizero-speaker/README.md

 **Sound quality +++**

-After some adjustments using Moode’s Graphic EQ, the sound quality is more than decent.
+After some adjustments using Moode’s EQ, the sound quality is more than decent.
 Be careful with low-frequency vibrations — it's important to properly isolate and secure each component to avoid any unwanted buzzing or rattling.

 **Battery duration ++**